-Your responsible officer can submit a deferral recommendation if you have not been able to collect all of the required supporting information and discuss it at an appraisal, or your organisation has not been able to support you to do so.
+Your responsible officer can submit a deferral recommendation if you've not been able to collect all of the required supporting information and discuss it at an appraisal, or your organisation has not been able to support you to do so.

 A deferral simply postpones your revalidation date, it has no impact on your licence or ability to practise.
 It does not reflect any concern about your practice or professionalism.

-If you are still connected to your local education training board or deanery, they will be able to submit a recommendation.
+If you're still connected to your local education training board or deanery, they will be able to submit a recommendation.

-If you were going to be revalidated at the point you were eligible for a CCT and have a connection to a new designated body, your new responsible officer should consider making a recommendation to revalidate if they are assured you would have been revalidated at point of CCT if your date had not changed.
-They must also be able to sign up to up to the revalidate statements outlined in The GMC protocol for making revalidation recommendations: Guidance for responsible officers and suitable persons.
+If you were going to be revalidated at the point you were eligible for a CCT but this did not happen and you now have a connection to a new designated body, your new responsible officer should consider making a recommendation to revalidate you.
+They’ll need to be assured you would have been revalidated at point of CCT if your date hadn’t changed.
+They must also be able to sign up to up to the revalidate statements outlined in .

 What will happen if my responsible officer has told me I am not engaging sufficiently?

-If your responsible officer has tried to contact you about your revalidation, you must respond to them immediately and provide them with information they have requested or explain to them why you can’t do this.
+If your responsible officer has tried to contact you about your revalidation, it’s important that you respond to them immediately and provide them with the information they’ve requested, or explain why you can’t do so.

-When we have issued you with a notice, your responsible officer can make a non-engagement recommendation if you continue to not engage sufficiently.
-If we receive this recommendation, we will write to you and ask you to explain how you are meeting the requirements of revalidation or to give us any evidence to show why you haven’t been able to do this.
-It is important that your respond to us.
-You can read more details about recommendations on our website.
+When we’ve issued you with a notice, your responsible officer can make a non-engagement recommendation if you are still not engaging sufficiently.
+If we receive this recommendation, we’ll write to you and ask you to explain how you’re meeting the requirements of revalidation or to give us evidence to show why you haven’t been able to do this.
+It’s important that you respond to us It is important that your respond to us.
+You can read more about recommendations in our guide to the revalidation process.

 I don’t have a designated body or suitable person.
 What do I need to do?

-If you need a UK licence to practise and you continue to not have a designated body or suitable person, you need to submit an annual return by your annual return date.
-Please read our guidance Completing and submitting your annual return about what you need to do to engage.
+If you need a UK licence to practise and you don't have a designated body or suitable person, you need to submit an annual return by your annual return date.
+Our guidance on completing and submitting your annual return explains what you need to do to engage.

 If you’re not currently practising, ask yourself if you need a UK licence to practise.
 If you don’t, you’ll save time, money and effort by changing your status to registered without a licence.
 Find out more about managing your registration.